ontolex/morph/README.md

 Much information is scattered on Google Drive, and only mirrorred here.
 See https://www.w3.org/community/ontolex/wiki/Morphology for the original link.

+In particular, this pertains to the folders
+- `minutes/`
+- `data/gdrive`

 For updating the local mirror, run

     $> bash -e ./sync-gdrive.sh

 See notes in `sync-gdrive.sh` for how to configure the `rclone` command.

+To facilitate searchability, `sync-gdrive.sh` will also produce a text export of the GDrive minutes under `minutes_txt/`.